-You have a dog, a cat, a bird or other pets in your home.
-While you love your pets dearly, they tend to make a mess.
-They may have an accident on the rug, drag mud and dirt and into your home, shed everywhere or cough up hairballs on your couch.
-After all, they are creatures, and they don't know how to keep an area clean.
+You have a dog, a cat, a bird, or other pets in your home and while you love your pets dearly, they tend to make a mess.
+They may have an accident on the rug, drag mud and dirt into your home, shed everywhere, or cough up hairballs on your couch, but many household cleaning products are harmful to your pets.

 Video of the Day